Self-Respect Movement: Anti-Brahminism

 Ramasamy was an advocate of anti-Brahminism.
-Ramasamy's ideology of anti-Brahminism was radical to such an extent that a non-Brahmin who upheld the integrity of the caste system was seen as a supporter of Brahmanism.
+Ramasamy's ideology of anti-Brahminism was radical to such an extent that a non-Brahmin who upheld the integrity of the caste system was seen as a supporter of Brahminism.
 Ramasamy called on both Brahmins and non-Brahmins to cast out brahmanism.
 Ramasamy also claimed, on several occasions, that to eliminate the caste system, driving away the Brahmins was crucial.
+In 1957, he called for the killing of Brahmins and burning of their houses on more than one occasion; prompting the then Prime Minister of India, Jawaharlal Nehru to write to K. Kamaraj who was the Chief Minister of Madras State (Tamil Nadu) at that time, urging him to deal with this matter without delay.
 The Dravidian nationalist's call to "kill Tamil Brahmins" at a 1973 speech in Karaikudi is still echoed in the 21st century by regional parties.
-He would make a number of genocidal statements such as, "If you see a snake and a Brahmin, hit the Brahmin first", his chauvinistic statements leading to the loss of mass support for his movement.
+He would make a number of genocidal statements such as, "If you see a snake and a Brahmin, hit the Brahmin first".

+The reasoning for those statements is given as such.

 In 1920, when the Justice Party came to power, Brahmins occupied about 70 percent of the high level posts in the government.
 After reservation was introduced by the Justice Party, it changed this trend, allowing non-Brahmins to rise in the government of the Madras Presidency.
 Ramasamy spoke against the unbalance of the domination of Brahmins who were only 3 percent of the population, over government jobs, judiciary and the Madras University.
 He continued this line of thought despite the fact that by the 1930s, the majority of students in both arts and professional colleges were not Brahmins.
 On the employment front, the total number of Brahmin gazetted officers were 620 in 1928.
 Overall, there were about 15,000 Brahmins out of about 80,000 government employees.

 Ramasamy, in regard to a DK member's attempt to assassinate Rajagopalachari, "expressed his abhorrence of violence as a means of settling political differences".
 But many suggest that the values of the non-Brahmin movement were explicitly anti-Brahmin.